selivan/https-ssl-cert-check-zabbix/README.md

-Script to check validity and expiration of TLS/SSL certificate for given host, port and (optional) servername for TLS SNI.
+Script to check validity and expiration of TLS/SSL certificate on remote host.
+Supports TLS SNI and STARTTLS for protocols like SMTP.

 May be used standalone or with Zabbix.
 See example of integration in `userparameters_ssl_cert_check.conf` and [zabbix manual](https://www.zabbix.com/documentation/current/manual/config/items/userparameters) about user parameters.